 When Delaney and Riley came along, traveling took on a different sort of importance.
-Like most suburban families, we spend our days running like a hamster on a wheel.
-We run off in different directions—school, work, church, extracurriculars, etc.—and at the end of most days we wonder if we did anything, anything at all, that actually matters.
+Like most suburban families, we spend our days on the hamster-wheel-of-life.
+We run off in different directions—school, work, church, extracurriculars, etc.—and at the end of most days we wonder if we did anything that actually matters.

-After spending the past two years
+After spending two years

 The only difference between them and us is that they stopped talking about it, and actually did it.